florianverdonck/AirtableToolkitDocumentation/readme.md

 Basically, Airtable itself uses an API for all the actions you do on Airtable.
 Each time you create a field, rename a table or even create an automation, an API call is sent by the Airtable webapp to the Airtable backend.
 We are just providing a "proxy" to this API.

+### Use-cases

+There a few use-cases we can think of :
+- Backup & Restore Airtable Structure
+- Backup & Restore Airtable Automations & Apps configuration
+- Create view dynamically (each time a clients is added to the base, add a view filtered on this client and save the link -- basic portal)
+- Bulk rename, format, update fields
+- Base schema versioning
+- ...

 ## Technical documentation